 - 8 feet between the top and blockage, like a deck or roof overhang.

-While doing yardwork, keep your unit clear of grass clippings and leaves.
-Yard debris can clog your air conditioner and cause it to overheat.
+While doing yardwork, keep your unit out of contact with grass clippings and leaves.
+Yard scraps can clog your air conditioner and cause it to overheat.

 Related: How to Clean Your Air Conditioner